Lawrence Chaney

-Lawrence Chaney (born Lawrence Maidment; 16 October 1996) is a British Glasgow-based drag queen.
+Lawrence Chaney (born Lawrence Maidment; 16 October 1996) is a Scottish drag queen based in Glasgow.
 They are best known for winning the second series of RuPaul's Drag Race UK, becoming the first Scottish drag queen and the second Plus Size contestant to win across the franchise.
 Their role on the series later earned them the 2021 BAFTA Scotland Audience Award.
 As part of their Drag Race victory, Chaney was awarded their own online television series, later titled Tartan Around, which premiered in 2022.

 Career

 Chaney has professionally fulfilled their career as a drag performer since 2014 in Glasgow.
 In an interview with Metro, Chaney said their drag surname "Chaney" was inspired by 1920s prolific silent movie star Lon Chaney and explained that, "He was known as the man of a thousand faces and I'm known as the queen of a thousand faces, because I'm good at impersonation, stupid voices and general buffoonery."

+From 2017 to 2019, Chaney was a regular contributor to the award-winning BBC The Social producing short, witty commentary and makeup clips representing Scottish drag culture.
+This led to a TV commission for The Social called Insider's Guide, in which Chaney took viewers on a tour of Glasgow's cultural hotspots.